CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

  If the system is otherwise accessed (for example, if the address is resolved by another directory service), then it must be kept in mind that the change in this way may also have some latency before it takes effect.
  The biggest problem arises when clients access the servers through an application that stores the IP address or name of the server in a local configuration file or database.
 If a larger number of clients have to be manually reconfigured, this can take a considerable amount of time and must be planned in advance.
 * Permanent connections
- If there are clients who build longer existing or even permanent network connections to the service that has to be migrated to a new computer (this is the case with some database applications, for example), this must be taken into account during the migration.
-If necessary, these connections must be terminated manually on the relevant clients.
+ If there are clients that build longer existing or even permanent network connections to the service that has to be migrated to a new computer (this is the case with some database applications, for example), this must be taken into account during the migration.
+If necessary, these connections must be terminated manually on the respective clients.
 This also requires appropriate planning.
 For the implementation of the migration, it is advisable to create a checklist as part of the development of the migration concept, which can be followed through step by step during the migration.
 When planning the migration and creating the checklist, care must be taken that each step depends only on the previous steps.

 In the case of high service availability requirements, the entire transition should be pre-tested in a test environment under the most realistic conditions possible in order to identify and eliminate potential problems at an early stage.